 COVID-19 Death Rate Ranking vs. Vaccination Rate Ranking

-Note: Rank 1 on the “COVID-19 Death Rate Ranking” means fewest deaths and Rank 1 for “Vaccination Rate Ranking” means the highest share of population age 16 and older initiating COVID-19 vaccination.
+Note: Rank 1 on the “COVID-19 Death Rate Ranking” means fewest deaths in the state between May 6, 2021 and May 12, 2021 and Rank 1 for “Vaccination Rate Ranking” means the highest share of population age 16 and older initiating COVID-19 vaccination.

 Ask the Experts